 There is an inherit need for every person to try to outdo each other.
 Or, at the very least, try to keep up with the trends so that they can belong with the “in” crowd.
 This goes from everything, including the world of video games.
 When a highly anticipated game comes out on Day 1, you can bet that there are going to be hundreds of people getting it on that very same day.
-Whether they preordered it, downloading it digitally or even going to the story to get a physical copy, you can bet there are going to be gamers who will proudly proclaim that they’re already playing it right as the game was launched.
+Whether they preordered it, downloading it digitally or even going to the story to get a physical copy, you can bet there are going to be gamers who will proudly proclaim that they’re already playing it right as the game was launched and will already be maxing out the servers like the ones on this server list here.
 Like I said, it’s human nature.

 However, there comes a point wherein you have to question if it’s actually all worth it.
 Is it really worth spending the Day 1 price to just be able to play the game as early as possible?
 Because it seems like, the way the Triple-A gaming market currently works, it seems like it might be better to wait a few month or even an entire year to get a little more bang for your buck.

-Triple-A games have definitely become bigger these days.
-Graphics are becoming more detailed.
-There’s voice acting and digitized sounds galore.
+Triple-A games have definitely become bigger these days – both in budget and size.
+Graphics are becoming more detailed which is adding to the size of the games so most people need some virtual ram to make sure their gaming set up can run the games.
+There’s also voice acting and digitized sounds galore.
 But these are just the more superficial things we’ve gotten used to.
 Developers try to cram a whole lot more into Triple-A games than just better graphics and sounds.
 They try to give us a whole lot of other things to do in them as well.
 There are side missions, cut scenes, online gameplay and even hidden Easter Eggs that are crammed in practically every big budget game.
 And we tend to expect to see them now.
 So, to their credit, they are giving us what we expect but it does come at a cost sometimes.